Sin and Iniquity Block Our Healing

 This I say then, Walk in the Spirit, and ye shall not fulfil the lust of the flesh.
 17 For the flesh lusteth against the Spirit, and the Spirit against the flesh: and these are contrary the one to the other: so that ye cannot do the things that ye would.
 18 But if ye be led of the Spirit, ye are not under the law.
 Galatians 5:16-18 KJV

-This is our litmus test of where we are at spiritually.
-Are we walking according to love?
-The Word says that God is love, therefore, are we walking as an image of God in this world?
+This is our litmus test of where we are at spiritually: Are we walking according to love?
+The Word says that God is love, therefore, are we walking in the image of God in this world?

-When God exposes something in our hearts that is not of Him, there is no condemnation but rather, He’s provided a way of escape and a way to overcome.
+When God exposes something in our hearts that is not of Him, there is no condemnation.
+Rather, He’s provided a way of escape and a way to overcome.
 So we can, in fact, count it all joy when we recognize these things, because that is our opportunity to remove them and move forward into freedom!

 My brethren, count it all joy when ye fall into divers temptations; 3 Knowing this, that the trying of your faith worketh patience.
 4 But let patience have her perfect work, that ye may be perfect and entire, wanting nothing.
 James 1:2-4 KJV

 There hath no temptation taken you but such as is common to man: but God [is] faithful, who will not suffer you to be tempted above that ye are able; but will with the temptation also make a way to escape, that ye may be able to bear [it].
 1 Corinthians 10:13 KJV